ojalaquellueva/tnrs_db/README.md

 lost connection, I recommend running the process remotely using the unix "screen" utility.

-### BUILD OF TNRS DATABASE USING REFRESHED DATA FOR EXISTING SOURCES
+### REFRESH DATA FOR EXISTING SOURCES

 The procedure to refresh one or more data sources, keeping all remaining data sources unchanged, is identical to the procedure above.
 The only difference is that you must first replace the old raw data file for the source to be refreshed with the new (refreshed) data file, and update any source-specific parameters as needed.

 For example, if you are refreshing ONLY the data for Tropicos, do the following: